NicklasVraa/LiX/readme.md

 Top-level headings will act like chapters in book-like classes, but as sections in article-like classes.
 Headings will be numbered, unless a `*` is added to the command, e.g. `\h*{...}`.
 The regular commands, like `\chapter` and `\section` can still be used along with their starred counterparts.

 ### ISBN <a name="isbn"></a>
 Add an ISBN-code along with a corresponding barcode to your document.
+Should be called before `\begin{document}`.
 - `\isbn{978-0201529838}`

 ### License <a name="license"></a>
 Add a license to your document with an automatically generated copyright statement based on the input to the commmand.
+Should be called before `\begin{document}`.
 - `\license{type}{modifiers}{version}{holder}` \
   An overview of the possible inputs the command.
 E.g \license{CC}{by-nc-sa}{3.0}. \
   The Copyright holder is optional.